 Seeking advice from support groups helps affected people develop different viewpoints, allowing them to understand the perspectives of the people they have hurt.
 This way, they can ask their loved ones for forgiveness and assure them of their hard work to improve themselves.
 This begins the process of healing, provides the path for a fresh start, and accelerates recovery in the knowledge that they have the support of loved ones and their community.

 Taking the next step is difficult but achievable with a strong support system in place.
 The community at Next Step Recovery in Asheville, NC provides this support for everyone we work with.
-If your life has become unmanageable due to alcohol or substance use disorder, apply today.
+If your life has become unmanageable due to alcohol or substance use disorder, contact us today.